amanirad/Principles-of-experiment-design-and-analysis/README.md

 The deadline for this first phase of the projects is Sunday, October 22, 2023, (30 Mehr 1402) at 11:59 PM Tehran time and will not be extended in any way.

-**Deadline of the second project:** The deadline for this second phase of the projects is Sunday, October 29, 2023, (7 Aban 1402) at 11:59 PM Tehran time and will not be extended in any way.
+<font color='red'>**Deadline of the second project:** The deadline for this second phase of the projects is Sunday, October 29, 2023, (7 Aban 1402) at 11:59 PM Tehran time and will not be extended in any way.</font>

 As soon as the projects are completed, please send just the Jupyter file of your project, which includes the code + detailed report of your project, to the address j.amanirad@gmail.com.